gitlabhq/gitlab-runner/docs/executors/docker.md

 # The Docker executor

-GitLab Runner can use Docker to run builds on user provided images.
+GitLab Runner can use Docker to run jobs on user provided images.
 This is possible with the use of **Docker** executor.

 The **Docker** executor when used with GitLab CI, connects to [Docker Engine]